montanarice/analysis-projects/README.md

 # Analysis Projects
 Repository to store lightweight projects in various languages to run quality analysis on.
+This projects assume one is running the "SonarWay" Quality Profile in SonarQube.

 ### Analyzing Java Projects
 - (todo)